Double Higgs boson production and Higgs self-coupling extraction at CLIC: Introduction

 A measurement of the Higgs self-coupling with a precision of better than 50\,\% will not be possible at the High-Luminosity Large Hadron Collider (HL-LHC)~\cite{Cepeda:2019klc}.
 More precise measurements are possible at high-energy linear colliders, as they give direct access to double Higgs boson production in a comparably clean environment.
 Electron-positron colliders below a center-of-mass energy of $\sqrt{s} \approx 500$\,GeV do not have access to double Higgs boson production.
 They can only constrain the Higgs self-coupling indirectly through its loop contributions to single Higgs boson production~\cite{McCullough:2013rea}.
-The prospects of several proposed future options are analysed in~\cite{deBlas:2019rxi}.
-The potential of the International Linear Collider (ILC) to measure the Higgs self-coupling directly in double Higgs boson production via double Higgsstrahlung at $\sqrt{s}=500$\,GeV and in the W-boson fusion double Higgs production channel at 1\,TeV is described in~\cite{duerig,Tian:2013qmi,kurata}.
+The prospects for several proposed future options are discussed in~\cite{deBlas:2019rxi}.
+The potential of the International Linear Collider (ILC) to measure the Higgs self-coupling directly in double Higgs boson production in association with a \PZ boson at $\sqrt{s}=500$\,GeV and in the W-boson fusion double Higgs production channel at 1\,TeV is described in~\cite{duerig,Tian:2013qmi,kurata}.

 The Compact Linear Collider (CLIC) is a mature option for a future linear electron-positron collider~\cite{cdrvol2}, which will allow the precise determination of the properties of the Higgs boson well beyond the precision of the HL-LHC.
-A detailed investigation of the CLIC prospects for the Higgs couplings to SM particles is given in~\cite{Abramowicz:2210491} and an update of these results to a new luminosity and polarisation baseline scenario is provided in~\cite{Roloff:2645352}.
+A detailed investigation of the CLIC prospects for the Higgs couplings to SM particles is given in~\cite{Abramowicz:2210491} and an update of these results to a new luminosity and polarisation baseline scenario is provided in~\cite{Roloff:2645352,Robson:2020lhl}.
 A preliminary study of the Higgs self-coupling measurement at CLIC, based only on the measurement of the double Higgs boson production, has been presented in~\cite{Abramowicz:2210491}.
-The analysis is updated and extended in this paper.
+The analysis is updated and extended in this paper, most importantly by exploiting differential distributions in the analysis of $\epem \to \HHvv$ at 3\,TeV, by illustrating the impact of $\epem \to \Zhh $ at 1.4\,TeV, and by extracting \gHHH and \gHHWW in a joint fit.